Disclaimer - Don't own. Don't sue.

-Eike's room was what someone living in it would call 'cosy' to mask how little it was; there was a typewriter at the end of the camp bed, a radio in the corner, and a wardrobe next to the door leading off into the matchbox sized bathroom.
-The wardrobe opened with a tired moan and a pale hand reached out to push it further open; Eike had to stop himself from mentioning that Homunculus was 'coming out of the closet'.
+Eike's room was what someone living in it would call 'cosy' to mask how little it was: there was a typewriter at the end of the camp bed, a radio in the corner, and a wardrobe next to the door leading off into the matchbox sized bathroom.
+The wardrobe opened with a tired moan and a pale hand reached out to push it further open.
+Eike had to stop himself from calling out that Homunculus was 'coming out of the closet'.

-"Hah, hah, Eike."
-Was the sarcastic mutter he got from the other.
+"Hah, hah, Eike," came out as a sarcastic mutter.
 Ah well, it looked like Eike didn't have to say anything out loud at all.

-The smaller of the two sat down on the bed with the blonde and leant against one of Eike's long legs.
+Homunculus sat down on the bed and leant against one of Eike's long legs.

-The human dropped the book back onto the floor and shrugged; knowing he was probably going to be mocked as usual.
+Eike dropped the book back onto the floor and shrugged, knowing he was probably going to be mocked as usual.

 "Well, basically, you're saying this...
-Ku woman is going around feeding off of misery and because of this she's managed to break the fabric of the demon world."
+Ku woman is going around feeding off of misery, and because of this she's managed to tear the fabric of the demon world."

-"She got greedy."
-Homunculus replied.
-"We only started to notice problems when some of the weaker Djinns wasted away and died from a never ending melancholy."
+"She got greedy," Homunculus said.
+"We only started to notice problems when some of the weaker Djinns wasted away and died from never ending melancholy."

 "Do you not watch romantic dramas?"
-Homunculus questioned.
-"Where the boyfriend or girlfriend dies and the person left behind becomes sick with the pain of losing them?
+Homunculus said.
+"Where the boyfriend or girlfriend dies, and the person left behind becomes sick with the pain of losing them?
 The body gives up.
-Ku was finding the lesser demons and attacking their weak points."
+Ku was hunting the lesser demons and attacking their weak points."

 "Their heart."
-Eike glanced over at Homunculus and wondered if the man besides him had a heart and emotions as well; it was hard to believe a being so cruel could have one.
+Eike glanced over at Homunculus and wondered if the creature next him had a heart as well.
+It was hard to believe a being so cruel could have one.
 Yet the other was able to snicker and sneer, smile sincerely too.

-Perhaps he should watch those romantic films to get a better understanding of this 'heart sickness'.
+Perhaps Eike should watch those romantic films to get a better understanding of this 'heart sickness'.

-"I left the other dimension when her influence began to reach spiritual entities the same level as I, then - " Homunculus clicked his finger.
-"That world blinked out of existence, then back to life, until it was flashing back and forth into both states and unreachable -"
+"I left the other dimension when her influence began to reach spiritual entities the same level as I, then–" Homunculus clicked his fingers.
+"That world blinked out of existence, then back to life, until it was flashing back and forth into both states and unreachable."

 "You really need my help, don't you?"
-Eike interrupted, a smug smirk on his face.
+Eike said, a smug smirk on his face.

-"Unless you start being sarcy again, then I'll have the urge to strangle you all of the time."
+"Unless you start being sarcy again, then I'll have the urge to strangle you as well."